-We have been contacting all those who had booked an afternoon tea to rearrange your visit.
+We have been contacting all those who had pre-booked an afternoon tea to rearrange your visit.
 If you haven’t been contacted, please contact our Bookings team by emailing [email protected] or calling 01908 272673.

 How do I cancel my visit if I can no longer make it?

-How do I book my ticket if I am a carer?
+How do I book a ticket if I am a carer?